 Sits down every day and writes beautiful code that does just the right thing in just the right way and as efficiently as is possible.
 Hits all the reachable deadlines, fixes all the hard bugs, and is also easy to talk to and personable.
 Plays well with others, and tends to have an intuitive understanding of just the right amount of give and take between engineering and the rest of the organization.
 I’ve met three people who fit into this category in my life.
 I think there are probably only about five or ten working at any given time in any given area.
 You want to hire one.

 The Prima Donna

-Thinks he is a Genius, but is really just pretty smart but much more anal retentive than normal.
+Thinks they are a Genius, but really they are just pretty smart but much more anal retentive than normal.
 Likes to make like every day is full of Thinking Very Important Thoughts and solving Very Interesting Problems.
 Never fails to provide and endless stream of whining about how the rest of the organization is brain dead and doing everything wrong.

 A subclass of Prima Donna that is specific to Engineering consists of the people who just cannot abide the idea Engineering serves the rest of the company rather than the other way around.
 These people are always shocked, shocked that anything would happen without direct input from the engineering team as to the impact on the implementation and whatnot.